Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 - Changed leveling system a little bit
 - Made held pieces grayed out to indicate they can't be switched that turn

+### 6/6

+- Added the option to change controls
+- Made a lot of buttons look nicer

 ## Lawrence Shek

 ### 5/22